A GOOD FIT

 A VIBRANT CITY

 Fellows teach in the richly diverse, affordable, and flourishing Midwestern city of Indianapolis.
-The Circle City is a place to experience every sport, the largest collection of monuments dedicated to veterans in the nation, and seven unique cultural neighborhoods each boasting their own art, food, and general style.
+The Circle City is a place to experience every sport, one of the largest collection of monuments dedicated to veterans in the nation,second only to Washington, D. C., and seven unique cultural neighborhoods each boasting their own art, food, and general style.
 Indianapolis is the perfect city for a teacher to become deeply invested in their community.